Multiple deaths after mass shooting at July 4 parade in Illinois

-Gunman opens fire on Independence Day parade in Highland Park city, killing at least six people, wounding 24 and sending hundreds of marchers, parents with strollers and children on bicycles fleeing in terror, US police say.
+Gunman opens fire on Independence Day parade in Highland Park city, killing at least six people, wounding at least 30 and sending hundreds of marchers, parents with strollers and children on bicycles fleeing in terror, US police say.

-At least six people have been killed and 24 others wounded in a shooting at a July Fourth parade in Illinois state's Highland Park city and officers are searching for a suspect who likely fired on the festivities from a rooftop, US police said.
+At least six people have been killed and at least 30 others wounded in a shooting at a July Fourth parade in Illinois state's Highland Park city and officers are searching for a suspect who likely fired on the festivities from a rooftop, US police said.

-Highland Park Police Commander Chris O’Neill, the incident commander on the scene, said on Monday that authorities were searching for the suspect, described as a white male wearing a white or blue T-shirt.
+Highland Park's police chief said the 22-year-old man identified as a person of interest in Monday's shooting was taken into custody.

+Police earlier said Robert E Crimo III should be considered armed and dangerous and was pulled over by police in the evening after a brief pursuit.

 Lake County Major Crime Task Force spokesperson Christopher Covelli said at a news conference that the gunman apparently opened fire on parade-goers from a rooftop using a rifle that was recovered at the scene.